kyco/godevwatch/README.md

 - `failed`: Build failed
 - `aborted`: Build was interrupted

-When a build completes successfully, remove all status files for that build ID.
+When a build completes successfully, all status files for that build are removed.

+### Proxy Server

+The proxy server:
+- Forwards requests to your Go backend
+- Injects live reload script into HTML responses
+- Serves a "waiting" page when backend is down
+- Provides WebSocket endpoint for real-time updates

 ## API Endpoints